About the Great Lakes Quilt Center

 Beth Donaldson, Quilt Collections Assistant, Data Integrity Specialist, Traveling Exhibits Manager, Quilt Index Coordinator

 Marsha MacDowell, Ph.D., Professor, Department of Art and Art History, Curator of Folk Arts, Quilt Index Director

 Pearl Yee Wong, Collections Coordinator

-Mary Worrall, Assistant Curator of Cultural Heritage and Education Specialist, Quilt Index Assistant Director
+Mary Worrall, Curator of Cultural Heritage, Quilt Index Associate Director

 Lora Helou, Communications Manager, MSU Museum